Carrageenan Uses in Food: Top 10 You Should Be Most Familiar With

 Carrageenan has been used to produce transparent fruit candies in China for a long time, it is smooth and not sticky, and its transparency is better than that of agar, and the price is lower.

 Used in the production of general hard and soft candy, it can make the product taste smooth and more elastic, small viscosity, and higher stability.

-8. The Use of Carrageenan in Beverage Manufacturing
+8. Carrageenan Uses in Food: Beverage Manufacturing

 When some fruit juices are left for a long time, the fine particles contained in them will sink and affect the appearance, even after high pressure homogenization.

 Adding carrageenan as a suspending agent and stabilizer can make the fine pulp particles evenly suspended in the juice, greatly slowing down its sinking speed, and the shelf life of the juice is longer than that of xanthan gum.

 At the same time, because of the low viscosity of carrageenan, it is not easy to cause paste, and can improve the taste when drinking.